banben/sprite-nest/README.md

 * mongoose
   Bind [mongoose](https://github.com/Automattic/mongoose) schema and ts type to presist data in MongoDB
 * logger
-  Using [winstom](https://github.com/winstonjs/winston) create a custom logger to record info from task.
+  Using [winstom](https://github.com/winstonjs/winston) create a custom logger to record log info from task.